pavolgaj/OCFit/manuals/README.md

 - manual.pdf - in English

-These manual are without any language corrections.
+These manuals are without any language corrections.
 If you found mistakes in any of them, please let me know.